What is Money? Money simply explained

 The simplest way for people to exchange value is through the mutual direct exchange of goods.
 This process of direct exchange is also known as barter.
 However, this is only practical in a small ecosystem, but it can also become a major disadvantage because the needs of both parties cannot always be satisfied.

 In a complex global economy, one needs a neutral good that serves as a medium of exchange.

 Money is basically distinguished between commodity money and fiat money.

 Commodity money, such as tobacco, shells, or gold usually has intrinsic value in addition to its exchange value, in the form of the commodity itself.

-Fiat money, on the other hand, is national currency issued by the government, such as U.S. dollars, euros or Swiss francs.
-The value derives from the existence of the government and the national bank that issued it.
+In contrast, fiat money is national currency issued by the government, such as the U.S. dollar, euro, or Swiss franc.
+The value is derived from the existence of the government and the national bank that issued it.

 We use money to communicate value, to express to each other how much we value a product, a service, a gesture.

-Historically, different cultures and regions have used different neutral mediums of exchange.
-For example, shells, tobacco, gold, silver, paper or bitcoin came into use as money or means of payment.
+Historically, different cultures and regions have used different neutral means of exchange.
+For example, shells, tobacco, gold, silver, paper or Bitcoin came into use as money or means of payment.